fevzikilas/fevzikilas/README.md

 ![header](https://capsule-render.vercel.app/api?type=transparent&height=30&color=gradient&text=About%20Me&reversal=false&animation=blink&stroke=00FF00&fontColor=00000&strokeWidth=2&fontSize=30&fontAlign=9)

 I am Fevzi KILAS, a technology enthusiast specializing in data science, AI and Web Development.
-Proficient in Python, C++, Java, and JavaScript, I actively data science and AI.
+Proficient in Python, C++, Java, and JavaScript.
 I mostly use python w/ populer sdk's.
 Currently working on Time Series and LLM/VLM's.
 I use frameworks like Android, Flutter, React, and Django, with tools like Docker and Git for efficiency.
 In database management, I prioritize Oracle, followed by PostgreSQL, focusing on security and accessibility.
 Additionally, I incorporate graphic design tools such as Blender and Adobe Illustrator, delivering high-quality, efficient solutions across my projects.

 ---